On the Round Complexity of Randomized Byzantine Agreement: Lower Bounds on Second-Round Halting

-Consider the adversary that samples $d\gets (h)$, corrupts the parties in $\cP \cup \cL^\cP_{d+1}$, and acts towards a uniform random subset of the honest parties according to $\PP_d$ and to the remaining parties according to $\PP_{d+1}$. \cref{eq:main:Arb:1} yields that the above adversary causes disagreement with probability larger than $(h+1) 2\alpha/2(h+1) = \alpha$.
-Since it corrupts at most $t$ parties, this contradicts the assumption about $\Pi$. \end{proof}
+Consider the adversary \Ac that samples $d\gets (h-1)$, corrupts the parties in $\cP \cup \cL^\cP_{d+1}$, and acts towards a uniform random subset of the honest parties according to $\PP_d$ and to the remaining parties according to $\PP_{d+1}$.
+Since \Ac violates agreement if it guesses $d= \ds$ and it partitions the honest parties suitably, \cref{eq:main:Arb:1} yields that \Ac causes disagreement with probability larger than $2\alpha(h+1)/(2(h+1)) = \alpha$.
+Since \Ac corrupts $\ssize{\cP \cup \cL^\cP_{d+1}}\leq t$ parties, this contradicts the assumption about $\Pi$. \end{proof}